kermitt2/grobid-ner/Readme.md

 Grobid NER is a Named-Entity Recogniser based on the Grobid library ([grobid](https://raw.github.com/kermitt2/grobid)), a text mining tool exploiting CRF.
 The installation of Grobid is necessary.

+Grobid NER has been developed more specifically for the purpose of supporting disambiguation and resolution of the entities against knowledge bases such as Wikipedia and FreeBase.
 For a description of the NER, installation, usage and other technical features, see the [wiki pages](https://github.com/kermitt2/grobid-ner/wiki).

 ## License